Sdcrouse/periodic-table-cli-gem/README.md

 This gem was built by a student for Flatiron School's CLI Data Gem Portfolio Project.
 It is meant to demonstrate a student's knowledge of the basics of procedural and object-oriented Ruby and with building a CLI.

+## Gems Used

+The following gems were used to make this program: Bundler, Rake, Rspec, Pry, Nokogiri, and Colorize.

 ## Installation

 Add this line to your application's Gemfile: